re-airlink/re-panel/README.md

 # panel
-Airlink is a simple to use Game server managment panel
+Airlink is a simple to use Game server management panel

 ## Installation